In the UK, approximately 12 million tonnes of wastewater is processed each day = 140 tonnes per second (on average).

 Further to this a considerable amount of rainfall enters the wastewater network.

-Around 53 million tonnes per annum of untreated sludge is output from 8,500 wastewater treatment works servicing small villages to large cities.
+Around 53 million tonnes per annum of untreated sludge (i.e. sewage sludge) is collected from about 8,500 wastewater treatment works servicing small villages to large cities.

-The untreated sludge is transported (from the smaller wastewater treatment works) and processed at around 200 Sludge Treatment Centres (usually located at the larger wastewater treatment works).
+The sewage sludge is transported (from the smaller wastewater treatment works) and processed at around 200 Sludge Treatment Centres usually located at the larger wastewater treatment works.

-The main objective of sludge treatment is to create a product that is safe and acceptable to recycle to agriculture.
-This includes reducing or eliminating potentially harmful micro-organisms e.g. E. Coli and Salmonella spp. in biosolids and reducing the fermentability of the final product to acceptable levels.
+The main objective of sludge treatment is to create a biosolids product that is safe and acceptable to recycle to agriculture.
+This includes reducing or eliminating potentially harmful micro-organisms e.g. E. Coli and Salmonella spp. and reducing the fermentability of the final biosolids to acceptable levels.
 Various treatment technologies are employed to produce biosolids; about 73% by anaerobic digestion and 22% by lime stabilisation.

-Biosolids can also be treated by thermal drying and composting sometimes with green waste.
-Process control points and monitoring are used to ensure that continuous treatment processes operate within defined limits and therefore a consistent quality of biosolids output can be expected.
+Smaller quantities of sludge are also treated by thermal drying and composting sometimes with green waste, to produce biosolids.
+Process control points and monitoring are used to ensure that continuous treatment processes operate within defined limits and therefore a consistent quality biosolids is produced.